Vancouver Island wedding planners

 Browse planners by region

-Lots of planners cover the whole Island, but someone who really knows the venues and vendors in your area is a real advantage.
+Lots of planners cover the whole Island, but someone who really knows your area's venues and vendors is a real advantage.

 What is the difference between a wedding planner and a coordinator?